Kopelson/responsiveBootstrapPortfolio/README.md

 ## Description

 Welcome to my first developer portfolio!
-I designed a responsive web site to show off the different projects I have been working on.
+I designed a responsive website to show off the different projects I have been working on.
 I used Bootstrap CSS Framework to create a mobile responsive portfolio.
 Feel free to take a look at how I applied Bootstrap classes and components to my website.

 Thanks!